jamjamandtoast/Weather/README.md

 # Weather
-Mini-Project that will display forecast of cities
+Mini-Project that will display forecast of cities using gov REST API